SHOW SIDEBAR

 2. silver plate

-It's called "silver plating".
+This is what is called "silver plating".

 Silver plating is applied to the surface of an alloy of nickel, copper, and zinc called nickel silver.